speechly/speechly/README.md

 rushx start
 ```

-Remember to replace `YOUR_APP_ID_FROM_SPEECHLY_DASHBOARD` in `src/App.tsx` with your owm app id.
+Remember to replace `YOUR_APP_ID_FROM_SPEECHLY_DASHBOARD` in `src/App.tsx` with your own app id from [Speechly Dashboard](https://api.speechly.com/dashboard).

-To compile the new demo along with other project, add the following lines to "projects" array in `rush.json`:
+To build the new app along with other projects, add the following lines to "projects" array in `rush.json`:

 ```
 {